-- Click the Debug project button to start a debug session.
+- Click Debug project to start a debug session.
 Keil Studio Cloud automatically builds and runs the project on your board.
-The debug session starts: Keil Studio Cloud switches to the Debug view and the status bar turns orange.
+The debug session starts.
+Keil Studio Cloud switches to the Debug view and the status bar turns orange.
 The Debug Console view displays and shows debugging output.
 The execution stops at main(). - 2.
-While the debug session is still running: go to the Explorer view, open the Blinky\FRDM-K32L3A6\RTX project folder, and look for the Blinky.c file. - 3.
-Open that file and in the thrLED: blink LED block of code, set a breakpoint on the if (active\flag == 10) { statement by clicking the left margin.
+While the debug session is still running: go to the Explorer view, open the Blinky project folder, and find the Blinky.c file. - 3.
+Open that file.
+In the thrLED: blink LED block of code, set a breakpoint on the if (active_flag == 10) { statement by clicking the left margin.
 A red dot displays where you set the breakpoint. - 4.
 Return to the Debug view.
-You can see that your breakpoint has been added to the Breakpoints list on the left of the Debug view. - Click the Continue button to start debugging.
+You can see that your breakpoint has been added to the Breakpoints list on the left of the Debug view. - ^{5.} Click Continue [▶].

 The debugger runs to the breakpoint you set and stops.
 A yellow arrow displays next to the statement on which the debugger paused.
+The statement is highlighted.

-The statement highlights in yellow. - 6.
-Go to the Variables list and check the local variables which are grouped under Local.
-The active\flag variable for thrLED is set at 0. - 7.
+- 6. Go to the Variables list and check the local variables which are grouped under Local.
+The active_flag variable for thrLED is set at 0. - 7.
 Locate, but do not press, the SW2 button on your board.
-See the FRDM-K32L3A6 guide to find the SW2 button.
-Prepare to press the SW2 button then: - a.
-Click the Continue button 🕨 - b.
-Press the SW2 button on your board before the debugger hits the breakpoint set earlier.
+See the FRDM-K32L3A6 documentation.

+- a.
+Click Continue - b.
+Press the SW2 button on your board before the debugger hits the breakpoint set earlier. - Check the active_flag variable again.
+The active_flag variable is now set at 1. - Click Step over until you reach osDelay (1000);

-- Check the active\flag variable again.
-The active\flag variable is now set at 1. - 9.
-Click the Step over button Three times to go straight to osDelay(1000);. - 10.
-Click the Step into button to check this function.
-It opens the rtx delay.c file where the function is called. - 11.
-You can now examine what happens in the Threads and Call Stack lists.
-In the current version of Keil Studio Cloud, there is only one thread (Main).
-The call stack shows the execution flow of your code.
-In this example, you can see that ospelay; is called by thrLED in the Blinky.c file and osstatus\t in the rtx\delay.c file. - 12.
-Click the Step into button $\blacksquare$ again several times to check the execution flow. - $^{13.}$ Click the Stop button $\square$ to stop the debugger and return to the editor.
+10. Click Step into to check this function.
+It opens the rtx_delay.c file where the function is called.

+- 11. You can now examine what happens in the Threads and Call Stack lists.
+In the current version of Keil Studio Cloud, there is only one thread, Main.
+The call stack shows the execution flow of your code. - ^{12.} Click Step into \blacksquare again several times to check the execution flow. - ^{13.} Click Stop \square to stop the debugger and return to the editor.

-6.6 Connect to AWS IoT and send MQTT messages
+5.5 Connect to AWS IoT and send MQTT messages

-This tutorial explains how to connect your device to AWS IoT using the CMSIS AWS MQTT demo available for the STMicroelectronics B-L475E-IOT01A board.
+This tutorial explains how to connect your hardware to AWS IoT using the CMSIS AWS MQTT demo available for the STMicroelectronics B-U585I-IOT02A board.
 Learn how to manage your AWS IoT things, generate certificates, and configure connection settings in your project.
-Once everything is set up, you will be able to send MQTT messages to AWS IoT.
+When everything is set up, you will be able to send MQTT messages to AWS IoT.

-6.6.1 Manage your AWS IoT things and certificates
+5.5.1 Manage your AWS IoT things and certificates

-Learn how to: - Create a thing and a certificate (and associated RSA key pair). - Create a policy and attach it to the certificate. - Activate the certificate and attach it to the thing.
+Learn how to:

+- Create a thing and a certificate (and an associated RSA key pair). - Create a policy and attach it to the certificate. - Activate the certificate and attach it to the thing.

 - Install the AWS Toolkit extension and connect to AWS with your credentials.
 Follow the steps in Install the AWS Toolkit extension and Connect to AWS from Keil Studio Cloud.
-Once connected to AWS, you can have access to the AWS Explorer from Keil Studio Cloud. - You need a board that can connect to the internet.
-For this tutorial, we assume you are using the B-L475E-IOT01A board. - Clone the AWS MQTT Demo example for the B-L475E-IOT01A board from keil.arm.com and set it as the active project: - Click the Open in Keil Studio button from the Projects tab to clone the project. - In Keil Studio Cloud, right-click the project and select Set Active Project.
+When you are connected to AWS, you can access the AWS Explorer from Keil® Studio Cloud. - You need a board that can connect to the internet.
+For this tutorial, we assume that you are using the B-U585I-IOT02A board. - Clone the AWS MQTT Demo example for the B-U585I-IOT02A board (in Keil Studio Cloud, go to File > Clone...).

-6.6.1.1 Create a thing
+5.5.1.1 Create a thing

-Things are used to connect devices to AWS IoT.
-A thing is a representation of a specific device.
+Things are used to connect hardware to AWS IoT.
+A thing is a representation of a specific hardware component.